Start An LLC in South Carolina

 Can I be my own registered agent?

-To officially form your LLC with the state, you’ll need to file Articles of Organization with the South Carolina Secretary of State.
-Fortunately, the form itself is fairly straightforward.
-Here’s everything you’ll need to include:
+To officially form your LLC, you’ll need to file Articles of Organization with the South Carolina Secretary of State.
+You can file the form online ($125) or my mail ($110) by sending your LLC Articles of Organization in South Carolina to this address:

 South Carolina Secretary of State’s Office